xiGUAwanOU/webapp-toolbox/README.md

-# Typescript Express Toolbox
+# Typescript WebApp Toolbox
-A set of utilities to help implement TypeScript based Express web application.
+A set of utilities to help implement TypeScript based web application.